IPv4: Address resolution

 Hosts on the Internet are usually known by names, e.g., www.example.com, not primarily by their IP address, which is used for routing and network interface identification.
 The use of domain names requires translating, called resolving, them to addresses and vice versa.
 This is analogous to looking up a phone number in a phone book using the recipient's name.

 The translation between addresses and domain names is performed by the Domain Name System (DNS), a hierarchical, distributed naming system that allows for the subdelegation of namespaces to other DNS servers.

 Unnumbered interface

-A unnumbered point-to-point (PtP) link, also called a transit link, is a link that doesn't have an IP network or subnet number associated with it, but still has an IP address.
+An unnumbered point-to-point (PtP) link, also called a transit link, is a link that does not have an IP network or subnet number associated with it, but still has an IP address.
 First introduced in 1993, Phil Karn from Qualcomm is credited as the original designer.